kleme44/checkmk-arm-docker/README.md

 > - offers the entire release library of arm checkmk packages to be automatically downloaded (so you can precisely choose the desired version)
 > - can automatically detect the system architecture
 > - can automatically build the docker image
-> - enables you to set up a custom site name
-> - enables you to set up a custom data source path
-> - enables you to set up a custom host port number
+> - enables you to set up a custom site name, data source path, host port number
-> - enables you to easily change the default password of the 'cmkadmin' user
+> - enables you to easily change the default password of the 'cmkadmin' user during the installation
-> - prints the essential information (URL, username, pw) for the cmk site once the setup is done
+> - prints the essential information (URL, username, pw) for the created cmk site once the setup is done

 ## Automatic setup

 1. Clone this repository, then change the working directory to the downloaded local git repo
-2. Make sure you have *curl* installed
+2. Make sure you have **curl** installed
-3. Run `setup.sh` and follow the on-screen instructions.
+3. Run `./setup.sh` from your terminal and follow the on-screen instructions.

 ## Manual setup